mythicalBeast15x/Raspberry-Pi-Ecosystem-Smart-Home/Weekly_Reports/Frontend_Data_Access_Group/WeeklyReport_Frontend_Data_Access_Group_3-18-2024.md

 - Stored config file into in a structure (this is where the aforementioned device map will be held)

 ### Next Week Goals
+- Properly link FrontEnd package to the main function
 - Send device map to other Pis via messaging structure